On the Factor Complexity Associated with a Family of Multidimensional Continued Fraction Algorithms: Proof Techniques for Complexity of -Adic Sequences

 Our goal is to find bounds for the complexity functions for various $S$-adic sequences.
 For example, in Theorem \ref{Main theorem for $eee$}, we will see that an $S$-adic sequence corresponding to the TRIP map $T(e,e,e)$ (also called the triangle map) will satisfy the bound $ p(n) \leq 3n $.
 In order to find such bounds, we will need to relate the factors of length $n+1$ or $n+2$ to factors of length $n$.

-The tools described in this section are the primary methods of determining complexities of $S$-adic words (see, for example, \cite{AR,ARP,Berthe-Rigo,Cassaigne-Nicolas,Leroy}).
+The tools described in this section are the primary methods of determining complexities of $S$-adic words (see Cassaigne and Nicolas's ``Factor Complexity'' in \cite{Berthe-Rigo} and also \cite{AR,ARP,Berthe-Rigo,Leroy}).
 However, we reformulate them to describe the complexity of languages in general rather than the language of a specific infinite word.

 \begin{definition} For $ w \in \mathcal{L} $, we define the \keyterm{left extension set} of $w$ to be

 and the \keyterm{right extension set} of $w$ to be

 Finally, we set